-- Chapter 1, "Important safety information," on page 1 provides information about where to find safety information for this product. - Chapter 2, "Arranging your workspace," on page 3 provides information about setting up your computer for comfort and the impact of light sources, air circulation, and electrical outlets. - Chapter 3, "Setting up your computer," on page 5 provides information about setting up your computer and software and operating system installation. - Chapter 4, "Software overview," on page 17 provides information on the software available on your computer. - Chapter 5, "Using the Setup Utility," on page 19 provides instructions on how to view and change the configuration settings of your computer. - Chapter 6, "Updating system programs," on page 23 provides information about updating POST/BIOS and how to recover from a POST/BIOS update failure. - Chapter 7, "Troubleshooting and diagnostics," on page 25 provides information about basic troubleshooting and diagnostic tools for your computer. - Chapter 8, "Recovering software," on page 31 provides instructions on how to use the ThinkVantage[®] Rescue and Recovery[TM] program to create product recovery disks, back up data, recover software, and restore the entire contents of your hard disk to a previously saved state. - Chapter 9, "Getting information, help, and service," on page 39 provides information about the wide variety of helpful resources available from Lenovo[®]. - Appendix A, "Manual modem commands," on page 43 provides commands for manually programming your modem. - Appendix B, "Notices," on page 51 provides notices and trademark information.
+- Chapter 1, "Important safety information," on page 1 provides information about where to find safety information for this product. - Chapter 2, "Arranging your workspace," on page 3 provides information about setting up your computer for comfort and the impact of light sources, air circulation, and electrical outlets. - Chapter 3, "Setting up your computer," on page 5 provides information about setting up your computer and software and operating system installation. - Chapter 4, "Software overview," on page 15 describes the software that was installed on your machine at the factory. - Chapter 5, "Using the Setup Utility," on page 17 provides instructions on how to view and change the configuration settings of your computer. - Chapter 6, "Updating system programs," on page 21 provides information about updating POST/BIOS and how to recover from a POST/BIOS update failure. - Chapter 7, "Troubleshooting and diagnostics," on page 25 provides information about basic troubleshooting and diagnostic tools for your computer. - Chapter 8, "Recovering software," on page 33 provides instructions on how to use the ThinkVantage[®] Rescue and Recovery[TM] program to create product recovery disks, back up data, recover software, and restore the entire contents of your hard disk to a previously saved state. - Chapter 9, "Getting information, help, and service," on page 41 provides information about the wide variety of helpful resources available from Lenovo. - Appendix A, "Manual modem commands," on page 45 provides commands for manually programming your modem. - Appendix B, "Notices," on page 53 provides notices and trademark information.